 Scarlet Macaws feed on seeds, fruits, leaves, flowers and bark of dozens of tree and plant species that grow in Costa Rica’s coastal forests.
-Large flocks roost in the mangrove forests and they fly inland to feed soon after sunrise.
+Large flocks roost in the mangrove forests at sunset then each morning fly inland soon after sunrise to feed .

 Oddly they’re very fond of Indian food – specifically the seeds of the Indian beach almond (Terminalia catappa, Combretaceae).
-The almond is an exotic species (not native) but well established along the Pacific and quite common along a 50 km stretch of beach centered on Jacó from Tarcoles in the north to Parrita near Manuel Antonio on the south.
-It is one of the best places in Costa Rica to spot scarlet macaws.
+The almond is an exotic species (not native) but well established along both coasts.
+It’s very common along a 50 km stretch of beach centered on Jacó from Tarcoles in the north to Parrita near Manuel Antonio on the south making this one of the best places in Costa Rica to spot scarlet macaws.

 We felt incredibly lucky to spot the rare sight of a pair of Ara macao cyanoptera tending to their nest in the wild in the mountains above Tarcoles.

 Green Macaws are larger than their red cousins but still easily recognizable by their unmistakable silhouette hooked beak, long tail and of course their raucous call.

 For centuries, green Macaws relied on a single species of mountain almendro (Dypterix panamensis) trees for most of their food and nearly all nesting sites.
 Unfortunately the wood of the mountain almond is good for construction and the trees have been logged nearly out of existence in Costa Rica.

 In the ’80s and ’90s the fate of the birds seemed grim as suitable habitat was also being destroyed to plant pineapples and bananas.